-As expected, net cash used in investing activities declined slightly in the 2020 financial year to \in 5.9 million (previous year: \in 6.3 million).
+As expected, net cash used in investing activities declined in financial year 2021 to \in 4.9 million (previous year: \in 5.9 million).
 Both the volume and procurement prices for customer-specific hardware were lower.
-On the other hand, there were advance payments for a new business support system, for which development started in 2020.
-It will be initially deployed in the Business Customers segment in 2021.
+On the other hand, payments were made for a new business support system, for which development started in 2020 and which was initially deployed in a basis version in the ecotel Business Customers segment in 2021.
+In subsequent periods, this system will be further developed, so that to the end of the financial 2021 advance payments have to be recognised.